 The high-speed ferry gets you from Hyannis to Nantucket in 1 hour.
-In 2018, a round trip ticket for an adult costs $69, with an extra charge for large items like bikes and trailers.
+A round trip ticket for an adult costs $81, with an extra charge for large items like bikes and trailers.

 The regular ferry takes about 2 hours and 15 minutes.
-In 2018, a round trip ticket for an adult costs $37.
+A round trip ticket for an adult costs $41.

 Hy-Line Cruises also provides year-round high-speed service from Hyannis to Nantucket.

-In 2018, a round trip ticket for an adult costs $41.
+A round trip ticket for an adult costs $48.
 They do not have space for vehicles, so if you intend to take your car, The Steamship Authority is your only option.